Vasilis-Marselos/Restaurant-Management-JavaFX/README.md

 JavaFX desktop application combining a restaurant customer interface with a management dashboard.
 Academic group project for **CN5004 — Advanced Programming (2025)**.

-**Authors:** Thodoris Gkrekou and Vasileios Marselos.
-Features below describe the shared project; the submitted report does not allocate individual implementation responsibilities.

 ## Features
 - Categorised menu, dish customisation, cart editing and order totals.
 - Table reservations with date/time selection and a 3D restaurant layout.